Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

 ![Winning State](https://github.com/Vilijan/TicTacToe_Algorand/blob/main/images/winning_state_sample.png?raw=true)

 Just for illustration purposes, the bits that we do not care about in the state variable are marked with "*", they actually will have values either 0 or 1.
+On the following [link](https://github.com/Vilijan/TicTacToe_Algorand/blob/main/game_states.txt) you can find drawings about the other winning states.

 The *is_tie*() function, as it name suggests, checks whether the current state of the game ended up with a tie.
 To check this, we get all of the activated bits from the states of the both players and see whether this number is equal to 511.
 The decimal number  511<sub>10</sub> = 111111111<sub>2</sub> which means that all of the places in the board have been filled.